 On most arrows, there are three fletchings that you can see.
 Two of them are of the same color, while there is the other one with a different color.
 The odd-colored one is popularly known as the index vane.
 Some also refer to it as “index feather” or “cock feather.”

-Whether you shoot a compound bow, longbow, or recurve bow, it is essential to know where the odd fletching on an arrow should go.
-For those who use compound bows, there are two directions that the index vane must point towards: up or down.
+Whether you shoot a compound bow, longbow, or recurve bow, knowing where the odd fletching on an arrow should go is essential.

 Please note that the direction of the index vane is different depending on what type of bow you use.
 It means that the position of the index vane when you shoot from a recurve bow differs from when shooting a compound bow.

 Aside from the bow type, the arrow rest you use is also a factor.
-That’s why you must carefully identify the type of bow and arrow rest you use before loading your arrow and releasing it.
+That’s why you must carefully identify the type of bow and arrow rest you use before loading and releasing your arrow.

-In shooting a compound bow, there are two types of arrow rest that you will likely use where you will mount your arrow: whisker biscuit and launcher-style arrow rest.
+In shooting a compound bow, there are two classic configurations of arrow rest that need attention when orienting the fletching: whisker biscuit and launcher-style arrow rest.

 It is vital to note that your index vane’s orientation depends on the arrow rest you use, particularly in shooting compound bows.
 As a result of their different designs, you must position your index vane differently.

-To understand better, enumerated below are the arrow’s index vane orientation to follow if you are shooting a compound bow with a whisker biscuit or launcher-style arrow rest:
+To understand better, enumerated below are the answers to “Which fletching goes up?”
+Or, more specifically, what is the arrow’s index vane orientation to follow if you are shooting a compound bow with a whisker biscuit or launcher-style arrow rest:

 A. When using a whisker biscuit